Yacimientos Carboníferos Río Turbio: YCRT Today

 In December 2015, the Mauricio Macri government took office, with a strong promise to eradicate corruption.
-In February 2016, it ordered an Audit on the Rio Turbio thermal power plant to be made by the Sindicatura General de la Nación, halting works in the middletime.
+In February 2016, it ordered an Audit on the Río Turbio thermal power plant to be made by the Sindicatura General de la Nación, halting works in the middletime.
 This also happened to other public works on that year, under presumptions of generalized corruption during the Kirchner administration.